Constructing Interpretable Features from Compositional Neuron Groups: Concept Steering Evaluations

 For features of \texttt{SAE out} and \texttt{DiffMeans} we directly use $\mathbf{f}_i$ as they were trained on MLP outputs.
 Next, we project the feature to the model's vocabulary space using the unembedding matrix, and generate the description based on the set of tokens corresponding to the top and bottom logits in the projection \cite{gur2025enhancing}.

 We apply this evaluation to \texttt{SNMF} features with $k=100$ across multiple layers in LLaMA-3.1–8B and Gemma-2–2B.
 For \texttt{SAE act} we use all 100 features.
-For \texttt{SAE out}, we randomly sample 100 features from Gemma Scope and LLaMA Scope and use their corresponding decoder rows.
-Since DiffMeans is supervised, we apply it to learn features for the concepts identified by \texttt{SNMF} and SAEs.
-For each concept, we use its description to generate 72 activating and 72 neutral sentences (as done in \S\ref{sec:interp}) and define the feature as the difference between the average token representations for each set \citep{wu2025axbenchsteeringllmssimple}.
+For \texttt{SAE out}, we randomly sample 100 features from Gemmascope and LLamascope and use the respective decoder rows.
+Since DiffMeans is supervised, we learn features for the concepts identified by \texttt{SNMF} and SAEs.
+For each concept, we use its description to generate 72 activating and 72 neutral sentences (as in \S\ref{sec:interp}) and define the feature as the difference between the average token representations for each set \citep{wu2025axbenchsteeringllmssimple}.